Walking Paths in Long Beach

-Lace up your sneakers, let’s go for a walk in Long Beach for National Walking Day!
+Lace up your sneakers, let’s go for a walk in Long Beach!
 Whether you’re looking for a beach stroll or a park hike, Long Beach is the place to set your pace.

 Beach Pedestrian Path

 A more than four-mile long, flat trail runs along the sandy waterfront in Long Beach, welcoming walkers from Shoreline Marina past the popular Belmont Veterans Memorial Pier to Belmont Shore.
 The scenic multipurpose pathway has a designated lane for walkers, with separate routes for bikes, scooters and skates.
 The route also connects with other major off-road walking and biking paths that stretch more than 60 miles, including those along the Los Angeles River and San Gabriel River.

 Just above the beach, Bluff Park is one of the most popular places for locals to take a stroll at sunset.
 There’s an easy walking loop, at a distance of a little more than a mile, stretching along Bluff Park, up and down stairways to the beach path, and around again.
 Those who want to make sure they get enough steps in for the day might want to continue their journey along Ocean Boulevard and First Street, through the ocean-view mansions of the historic Bluff Park neighborhood.